- 1. Requirements Management

 In this chapter, we discuss accurately measuring requirements and why disciplined organizations collect a focused set of metrics about all projects.

 These metrics provide insight into the size of the product; the effort, time, and money that the project or individual tasks consumed; the project status; and the product’s quality.
 Because requirements are an essential project component, you should measure several aspects of your requirements engineering activities.
-This two-part series, adapted from my book More about Software Requirements, describes several meaningful metrics related to requirements activities on your projects.
+In this chapter, adapted from Karl Wiegers book, More about Software Requirements, we cover several meaningful metrics related to requirements activities on your projects.

 The most fundamental metric is the number of requirements in a body of work.
 Your project might represent requirements by using a mix of use cases, functional requirements, user stories, feature descriptions, event-response tables, and analysis models.
 However, the team ultimately implements functional requirements, descriptions of how the system should behave under specific conditions.